AASTHASHARMA111/Python-basics/README.md

 Nested Lists for Matrices: Create and access 2D arrays (e.g., table[0][3])

 Multidimensional Lists: Python allows arbitrary levels of nesting (3D arrays and beyond).

+# Introduction to Functions

+## Why Do We Need Functions?
+Functions simplify repetitive tasks, improve code readability, and reduce errors.

+Use functions when:

+Code is reused multiple times.

+Code becomes too complex to manage.

+Work needs to be divided among multiple developers (modular design).

+## Decomposition
+Break complex problems into smaller parts (functions) to improve manageability.

+Helps when working in teams: each developer works on different functions or modules.

+Supports clarity, testing, and modular development.

+## Sources of Functions
+Functions can come from:

+Built-in functions (e.g., print(), input()).

+Preinstalled modules (need to be imported).

+User-defined functions (you create them).

+Classes (not covered here).

+## Your First Function
+Define functions using def:

+def message():
+    print("Enter a value:")
+Functions must be called to execute.

+You can reuse the function anywhere in your code.

+Modifying the function body updates all instances where it's used.

+## How Functions Work
+Python reads code top to bottom:

+Define functions before calling them.

+Avoid naming conflicts (e.g., don’t use same name for a variable and a function).

+A function call:

+Jumps to the function → runs its body → returns back after execution.

+## Section Summary
+Functions improve reusability, clarity, and structure.

+Python functions:

+Built-in

+From modules

+User-defined

+Lambda (covered later)

+Define with:

+def function_name(parameters):
+    # body
+Example:

+def hello(name):
+    print("Hello,", name)
+hello("Aastha")